splunk/public-o11y-docs/admin/imm-billing-usage/monitor-imm-billing-usage.rst

    How are high-resolution metrics counted?
    ----------------------------------------------------------------------------------

-   If you have a hi res metric that is coming from a container or host (ie in the Host plan) it will still contribute to those host/container counts plus hi res counts (edited)
+   If you have a high-resolution metric that comes from a container or host (ie in the Host plan) it still contributes to those host/container counts and high-resolution counts (edited)

-   if you have a custom metric that is hi-res it will only be included in the hi res count
+   if you have a custom metric that is high-resolution it will only be included in the high-resolution count

 ..    usage-about: